 2.2 Entrapment

-Entrapment is when law enforcement personnel use some type of overbearing conduct to trick a suspect into committing a crime.
+Entrapment is when law enforcement personnel use some overbearing conduct to trick a suspect into committing a crime.
 The defense often arises when a person is charged with prostitution after an undercover sting.
 Entrapment is an acceptable legal defense provided that the accused shows he/she only committed the crime because of the entrapment.

 2.3 Falsely accused